Microsoft-Web/NodeCamp/Presentation/CreatingTheUI/CreatingTheUI/Demo.md

 	        button#send-message-btn.btn.btn-primary.btn-lg.btn-block Send Message
 	````

-1. Open the **style.styl** file located at **public/stylesheets/**.
+1. Open the **style.styl** file located in **public/stylesheets/**.

-1. Add the following code to ensure the whole page takes up 100% of the height.
+1. Add the following code to ensure the page takes up 100% of the height.

 	````CSS
 	html, body